 We have set in place various schemes such as cross training and inter-departmental transfers to enhance diversity of employee's job scope where possible.
 This practice provides employees with new learning opportunities and cultivate expertise.
-This platform also encourages meetings between colleagues from different departments which helps bridge inter-departmental understanding and synergies.
-This will help to improve the camaraderie and collaborative culture within the firm.
+This platform also encourages meetings between colleagues from different departments which helps bridge interdepartmental understanding and synergies.
+This will help to improve the camaraderie and collaborative culture within SFL.
 Furthermore, conversing with colleagues from other departments can inspire more creative solutions as they are able to offer fresh perspectives.

 We also adopt an open appraisal system for our employees to set goals and receive feedback.
-Formal appraisal exercise is conducted annually to align and assess each individual's growth and development.
-During the session, targets and performance are discussed and documented properly to recognise each individual's progress.
+A formal appraisal exercise is conducted annually to align and assess each employee's growth and development.
+During the session, targets and performance are discussed and documented properly to recognise individual progress.